rust-project-primer/book/src/checks/formatting.md

 - You can use `rustfmt` as a pre-commit hook to ensure that all code is properly formatted before it is committed to the repository.

-While `rustfmt` comes with sand default configuration, it is possible to override the rules that it uses.
+While `rustfmt` comes with sane default configuration, it is possible to override the rules that it uses.
 In general, you don't need to do this, it is recommended to use the default configuration.
 However, if you do want to override the rules, you can do so by creating a `.rustfmt.toml` file in the root